 - Repeat customer

-When you know the stages of customer loyalty, it's easier to bring people from the suspect stage all the way to the advocate stage.
 To achieve that transition, marketers need to understand how to entice people to convert them into customers while nurturing the relationship.

 Marketers and other business executives can work together to educate the client and build the relationship so that the client is willing to provide positive word of mouth about the company, becoming a recruiting advocate for the business.

 Marketing specialists are equipped to provide businesses the type of customer support that also builds customer relationships.
 Using blog posts, newsletters, Facebook, Twitter, and an all-encompassing social media marketplace blitz, marketers can provide information, insight, news, advice, and even technical assistance to customers.

 Those acts establish the company's interest in its customers, making those customers feel valued and needed by the company.

 What better way to make someone feel valued than by asking for his or her opinion and advice?
 Business owners not only gain much insight from trusted clients but also establish that they respect and value those clients.
 Businesses can gain insight via surveys, online discussion questions, personal phone calls, and in-person meetings.

 By reaching out to customers, you give them a way to become involved and make their voices heard.
 They will feel that they are a part of the company, and you will get valuable feedback on what's working and what needs to be changed in your company's marketing strategies and business plan.

 6. Include current customers in your marketing efforts

 Welcome to the "80/20 rule": 80% of a company's business comes from 20% of its customers.
 By making a concerted marketing effort toward your top current customers, you will have a higher ROI on your marketing dollars and will strengthen your customer relationships.
 You can use a variety of marketing tactics on your clientele, including free consultations and personalized service.